malramsay64/phd-thesis/05_Crystal_Melting/results.md

 Table: The potential energy of the liquid and the crystal at the melting point for both pressures. {#tbl:potential_energy_difference}

-Using the results in @tbl:potential_energy_difference to fit the points in @fig:normalised_melting gives the curves shown in @fig:normalised_melting, with each pressure getting a different curve.

 The Wilson-Frenkel[@Wilson1900,@Frenkel1926] theory of crystal growth, describes the velocity $V$ of an interface